jonathanrlove/nonsplit-cartan-intersections/README.md

 For $p\in\\{2,3,5,7\\}$, the values of $p$ such that $X_{\mathrm{ns}}^+(p)\simeq \mathbb{P}^1_{\mathbb{Q}}$, the $j$-map given by the LMFDB was precomposed with a rational automorphism of $\mathbb{P}^1$ to determine a different integral structure.

 ### `intersection.m`
 This file contains methods for computing rational CM points on modular curves and computing arithmetic intersections of these points.
-See the file for documentation on how to use method.
+See the file for documentation on how to use each of these methods.

-The main methods are the following:
+The main functions are the following:
 - `CMPointList(p)` returns a list of all rational CM points on the provided model of $X_{\mathrm{ns}}^+(p)$ (i.e. all rational points for which the $j$-invariant map sends the point to the $j$-invariant of a CM discriminant).
 - `ArithmeticIntersection(P1,P2,p)` takes points $P_1,P_2\in X_{\mathrm{ns}}^+(p)(\mathbb{Q})$ as input (provided as a list of coordinates), and returns the product over all primes of $q^{m_q}$, where $m_q$ is the intersection multiplicity of $P_1$ and $P_2$ at $q$.
 - `GZFormula(D1, D2 : N:=p^2)` returns the intersection number of Heegner points on $X_{\mathrm{ns}}^+(p)$ with discriminants $D_1$ and $D_2$, computed using Theorem B.